Technology has revolutionised the way we work, live, communicate and interact.

 Lights, (web) camera, action!

-Conquer the visual and audio aspects of Skype so as your interviewer gains an attractive and seamless impression.
+Conquer the visual and audio aspects of video conferencing so as your interviewer gains an attractive and seamless impression.
 Prepare your visual space by sitting somewhere fresh, tidy and appropriate for business.
 Yep, might be a good idea to move that dirty laundry basket or take down that hilariously inappropriate fridge magnet!

 Another visual aspect is the lighting.
 Ensure you have your computer in a well-lit area which also won’t cause glare.
 Also conduct a “test run” to assess the audio levels—if the sound quality is poor, consider using a headset with a microphone.
 Even regular earphones plus mic create clearer sound.
 Like phone interviews, your location should be free from any background noise or possible interruptions.